project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

-As the device remembers the Access Point credentials given for commissioning, if you want to run the demo multiple times, do a factory reset by pressing the BTN0 on EFR32 MG12 for about 6-7 seconds.
+As the device remembers the Access Point credentials given for commissioning, if you want to run the demo multiple times, do a factory reset by pressing the BTN0 on EFR32MG12 or EFR32MG24 for about 6-7 seconds.
 The LED0 will flash 3 times and the QR code will appear again on the LCD screen.

 <br>